jundalisay/superb/content/en/research/indian/gita/chapter-18.md

 And Sudras, O thou Slayer of thy Foes!
 Is fixed by reason of the Qualities
 Planted in each:

-A Brahman's virtues, Prince!
+A Brahman's inherent virtues are:
-Born of his nature, are serenity,
+- serenity,
+- Self-mastery
+- religion
-Self-mastery, religion, purity,
+- purity,
+- Patience
+- uprightness
-Patience, uprightness, learning, and to know
+- learning, and
-The truth of things which be.
-A Kshatriya's pride, Born of his nature, lives in valour, fire,
-Constancy, skilfulness, spirit in fight,
-And open-handedness and noble mien,
+- know the truth of things.

+A Kshatriya's inherent virtues are:
+- pride,
+- valour,
+- fire,
+- constancy,
+- skilfulness,
+- fighting spirit,
+- open-handedness
-As of a lord of men.
-A Vaisya's task,
+- noble mien as of a lord of men.

+A Vaisya's inherent virtues are:
-Born with his nature, is to till the ground,
+- to till the ground
+- tend cattle
+- venture trade.

-Tend cattle, venture trade.
-A Sudra's state,
+A Sudra's inherent virtues are:
-Suiting his nature, is to minister.
-Whoso performeth--diligent, content--
-The work allotted him, whate'er it be,
+- to minister diligently and contently the work allotted him, whatever it be

 Lays hold of perfectness!
 Hear how a man
 Findeth perfection, being so content:

 He findeth it through worship--wrought by work--
 Of Him that is the Source of all which lives,

 Of HIM by Whom the universe was stretched.

 Better thine own work is, though done with fault,
 Than doing others' work, ev'n excellently.
 He shall not fall in sin who fronts the task